How Modeling Agencies Work: The Complete Insider Guide

 What percentage do modeling agencies take?

 Standard commission ranges from 10-20% for the model side, with most agencies in the 15-20% range.
-Mother agencies add an additional 5-10% when booking agencies are involved.
+Mother agencies add an additional 5-10% when booking agencies are also involved.
 Anything significantly above 20% should be questioned.
 For detailed information, see our guide on modeling agency fees and commissions.

 Do modeling agencies pay for photos?